ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Beastheart/Infernal Bond.md

 ^class-progression

 ## Class Features

 ### Infernal Bond (Level 3)

-You and your companion share a deep connection with each other... and with the Seven Cities of Hell!
+You and your companion share a deep connection with each other… and with the Seven Cities of Hell!
 It might be that you work in the service of a devil, that you both spent time imprisoned in Hell before clawing your way out together, or simply that you bonded with a fiendish companion born in the Lower Planes.
 Whatever the case, you are connected to the Seven Cities and can use your companion's ferocity to unlock infernal magic.

 ### Devil's Understanding (Level 3)